Elvincth/db-project/auditing-monitoring-course/elastic/step4.md

 ### Scenario

-A developer have access to our remote mysql container, ba A developer has access to our remote mysql container, but he is not a database administrator and he doesn't have access to all the tables.
+A developer have access to our remote mysql container, but he is not a database administrators, he don't have privileges to access all the tables.
+He wanted to steal our company data, he know our DBA username and now he is trying to brute force the DBA password.

 <br/>